Reign Of Fire Review

 The year is 2020, England.
 Quinn (Christian Bale) is leading a small group of humans who had so far survived the dragon’s fiery onslaught on the world.
 Many others had not survived after countries around the globe had fired their most powerful weapons at the beasts in order to destroy them but eventually just added to the problem, before virtually everything was wiped out.
 Van Zan (Matthew McConaughey), an American ‘dragon slayer’, arrives at Quinn’s castle-like base with his band of military personnel and armoury offering ‘hope’, in that the dragons can once and for all be destroyed.

 First and foremost, Bowman and his writers have created a believable story, to root the world they have built, in.
 There is never the feeling that what is out there, terrorising these people, is an unbelievable creation that lacks any plausibility.
 As an upshot from that, the dragons pose a real, unrelenting threat that echo the brooding terror of the shark swimming the shores of Amity Island in Jaws, and the stinging menace of the alien in Alien.
 Bowman, to his credit, keeps the pace boiling slowly over, giving the characters a chance to interact and create interesting dynamics, from friendship to disloyalty, providing a reality check on the fantastical events that surround them.
 It should be said that the film is hardly an action-movie and relies on the superb interplay between the two leads and the desperation and ultimate heroism of the people involved.
 It is the few ‘action’ scenes however, where Bowman struggles most, with frenetic editing and scrolling, jittery handheld camerawork mandatory, but they have a forced longevity, and he doesn’t give the dragons enough onscreen time to give us an idea of their size, strength and impending power.
-The over-use of character reactions to display this information doesn’t work in the long run, and you begin to wish the action-orientated scenes were set out on a much grander scale.
+The over-use of character reactions to display this information doesn’t work in the long run, and you begin to wish the action-orientated scenes were set out on a much more grand scale.

 As mentioned the film does borrow from other films so it’s to its discredit that it lacks a little originality.
 Some framework details have been lifted from the likes of Predator and Pitch Black, while some story elements are a reminder of Aliens and The Lost World: Jurassic Park.
 There is also a very notable scene that either pays homage to Jaws or unknowingly copies it.